AChezick/Capstone1/README.md

 # Question:
 Can I detect any relationships among the air quality measures of PM 2.5 & PM 10 with emergencey room visits for all of Colorado?

-Rational:
+## Rational:

 *According to data form Wikipedia(4) roughly 3 million of Colorado's six-million residents reside within the Denver-Aurora-Lakewood Metropolitan area.

-If there are any impacts from poor air quality on hospital death rates, this area is more likely than any other to have impacts on the overall death rates.
+If there are any impacts from poor air quality on hospital death rates, this area is *more likely* than any other to have impacts on the overall death rates.

 # Data:
 The Environmental Protection Adgencey (EPA) has archives of air quality measures with columns of interest for various measures (2).
 I used data from their AirNow program, which uses a mix of fully and non-fully verrifed data.
-Not all data was certifed through the regulatory processes associated with the EPA Air Quality System and cannot be used to informregulation decisions.
+Not all data was certifed through the regulatory processes associated with the EPA Air Quality System and **cannot** be used to inform regulation decisions.

 Impacts on death rates was assessed data from the Centers for Disease Control (CDC).
 I was able to locate national hospital data for weekly death counts by cause (3).
-These data do not represent the total amount of deaths in Colorado during that week.
+These data **do not represent the total amount of deaths in Colorado during that week**.

 The data was well organized and did not require much text cleaning.
-However, determining how to grab data and perform the hypothesis test was considerable.
+However, determining how to grab data to perform the hypothesis test was considerable.

 --Note how the data are multi-dimensional.